Financial independence is a central theme of this blog because it’s such a powerful concept. And guess what? Credit

 If you aren’t in Dave’s target audience, taking his advice could mean missing out on the excellent benefits of credit cards.

 I realize that not everyone is quite as eager to travel as I am.
 Still others may not even have the option due to family, their job, or any number of other factors.
-However, if you happen to have an interest in travelling and aren’t completely tied down, credit cards can help you save a ton on your trip.
+However, if you happen to have an interest in traveling and aren’t completely tied down, credit cards can help you save a ton on your trip.

 A great real-world example of this is Andy of Marriage Kids and Money.
 Andy recently took a vacation with his family, and he estimated the cost of the trip was about $6,000.
 Yikes, that’s a lot of cash.
 But thanks to his rewards, Andy was able to visit beautiful Cabo San Lucas with his family for a cool $300.

 Sound too good to be true?
 Well, it’s not!

 It’s pretty simple, actually.
 See, the banks issuing cards are “banking” on people who sign up for cards and rack up a ton of debt.
 The result?
 Despite the fantastically valuable signup bonuses, they end up paying more in interest than the bonuses’ worth.